lcgogo/autoNginxTomcatDocker/README.md

 6. Open a browser to access http://localhost to check the result (or use frontend auto test tools).

-7. If the result is OK.
-Package the docker images.
+7. If the result is OK, package the docker images with test tag and deliver to test environment by ansible.

+8. If the test cases are ok, change the docker images with stage tag and deliver to stage environment.

+9. If the test cases are error, redeploy the old image in test environment.

+10. If the images in stage environment are ok, use K8s to deploy in production environment.